 Practical Steps

-- Invest in good quality, reusable, and microwave-friendly food containers you can take anywhere.
+Invest in high-quality, reusable, and microwave-friendly food containers that you can take anywhere without worrying about leaking.

-The best way to avoid such a negative cycle is to stay hydrated throughout the day with simple, refreshing H2O.
+The best way of staying hydrated throughout the day is also the most simple – with some refreshing H2O.
 It may not sound exciting, but you’ll quickly notice the difference in your overall health.

 Practical Steps